15 Types of Closet Doors For The Home: Popular Styles & Ideas

 Two panel hinged doors

-Two panel doors are also referred to as double or side-by-side types.
-These have two panels that are hinged and open and close independently from the center.
-With two panels instead of one they allow for easier access.
-Many types can be installed to open either in or out, depending on one’s needs and room design.
+Two-panel doors are also referred to as double or side-by-side types.
+These have two hinged panels that open and close independently from the center.
+With two panels instead of one, they allow for easier access.
+Depending on one’s needs and room design, many types can be installed to open either in or out.

 Pros: Two-panel models offer superior sound reduction compared to some sliding styles.
 You can open them up for better air circulation and light.